pjotrp/bioruby-rdf/doc/r_bioconductor.md

 # R/Bioconductor (semantic web mashups)

 [R/Bioconductor](http://www.bioconductor.org/) contains a lot of modules with annotation data.
 Here we explore how to get this annotation data into a triple store.
-In the first exercise, we locate Affy probe to gene ID mapping information, and get the matching nucleotide sequences via a shared TAIR ID.
+In the first exercise, we locate Affy probe information to gene ID mapping information for _Arabidopsis thaliana_, and get the matching nucleotide sequences via a shared TAIR ID.
+Next we do a similar exercise for _Saccharomyces cerevisiae_ (yeast).

-In the final step we automate this by using an R script from the bio-rdf command and output the mapped probes to a regular table.
+In the final step we automate the exercise by using an R script from the bio-rdf command and output the mapped probes to a regular table.
 The bio-table gem can turn this information into RDF.